GoogleCloudPlatform/professional-services/examples/dialogflow-entities-example/README.md

 ```
     └──  main
        ├── creates a map entity
-       ├── create a composite entiy
+       ├── create a composite entity
        ├── updates a map entity
 ```

-Below the definiton of the entities.
+Below the definition of the entities.

 ## Map entities
 #### entity name: saving-accounts-types